-Double check the name, gender and cabin assignment of every camper and adult entered into the Event Registration system by 5:00 p.m. on Friday of the week before camp.
+Double check the name, gender and cabin assignment of every camper and adult entered into the Event Registration system by noon on Friday of the week before camp.
 This information is used to make nametags.
 Please be diligent about entering records correctly.
-Children age 8 and under are "Green Strings".
-Entries should have a correct age and gender.
 Enter the name a child usually goes by.

-Make cabin assignments
+Make cabin and family group assignments

-COUNTY BLOCKS - Lead Agents coordinate with counties to assign blocks of beds in specific cabins to each county before camp.
+Lead Agents coordinate with counties to assign blocks of beds in specific cabins to each county before camp and also family group blocks.
 See the Lead Agent Duties section above for more information.

-ENTER CABIN NUMBERS ONLINE - Enter a cabin assignment for each camper online in the Event Registration system.
-The registration software on the Event Registration website does not stop you from entering assignments for more campers in a cabin than is possible.
+ENTER CABIN NUMBERS AND FAMILY GROUPS ONLINE - Enter a cabin and family group assignment for each camper online in the Event Regis-tration system.
+The registration software on the Event Registration website does not stop you from en-tering assignments for more campers in a cabin than is possible.
 Therefore, please assign cabins to campers and adults carefully and accurately using the information provided by the Lead Agent.
 Cabin numbers are pre-printed on name tags.
-We no longer assign cabins during check-in.
+We no longer assign cabins or family groups during check-in.